Sine waves confused me. Yes, I can mumble "SOH CAH TOA" and draw lines within triangles. But what does it mean?

 Alien: So lines are part of a shape?

 You: Sort of.
 Yes, most shapes have lines in them.
-But a line is a basic concept on its own: a beam of light, a direct route on a map, or even a vector in many dimensions.
-You see--
+But a line is a basic concept on its own: a beam of light, a route on a map, or even--

-Alien: Lines come from bricks.
+Alien: Bricks have lines.
+Lines come from bricks.
 Bricks bricks bricks.

-No more.
+Argh!
+No - circles are one example of sine.
 In a sentence: Sine is a natural sway, the epitome of smoothness: it makes circles "circular" in the same way lines make squares "square".

 Let's build our intuition by seeing sine as its own shape, and then understand how it fits into circles and the like.
 Onward!